Syndicate (Internet personality): Audience and reception

+Cassell set goals for himself for content creation, which included channel viewership and subscriber milestones.
 In an interview with the BBC, Cassell said that he did not intend to target a specific audience but "would not advise a 10-year-old to watch [his] videos".
-Will Porter of Eurogamer described Cassell's personality as a "cool older brother" and "the kid everyone wanted to be friends with at school".
-Cassell described the demographics of his audience as "60% Americans, Canadians and [others] scattered around rest of the world", and said that he feels responsible for them due to his popularity and his encounters with fans.
+He described the demographics of his audience as "60% Americans, Canadians and [others] scattered around rest of the world".
+The initial purpose of Cassell's videos was to sustain an audience to work at a video game company.
+His goal changed towards engaging people and making them feel involved.
+Will Porter of Eurogamer described him as a "cool older brother" and "the kid everyone wanted to be friends with at school".